Kitware/resonanthpc/docs/getting-started.markdown

 The first step for producing any simlation is to load the modelbuilder user interface "template", which specifies the various properties used by the simulation code.
 These files use XML format, but typically have the extension `.sbt`.

-Use the "File" => "Open" menu item and select `ats.sbt` file in the ResonantHPC package.
+Use the "File" => "Open" menu item and select `ats.sbt` file in the `ats-cmb-v*` directory previously downloaded.
 Because this example does not use any geometric model input, you can expand the left hand panel to expose more of the
 Attirbute Editor tab.
 The Attribute Editor should now display these horizontal tabs, corresponding to the top-level sections of the ATS input specification.

 * Mesh